AirPlay security configuration

-Access- Select the mode that allows an AirPlay-supported Apple device to connect to an Apple TV via AirPlay.
+Access- The mode that allows an AirPlay-supported Apple device to connect to an Apple TV via AirPlay must be selected.
 The following options are available:

-Devices on all WLAN- Allows Apple TV to connect to AirPlay-supported Apple devices on different networks.
+Devices on all WiFi- Allows Apple TV to connect to AirPlay-supported Apple devices on different networks.

-Security- Select how secure you want the connection to be.
+Security- It can be selected how secure the the connection can be.
 The following options are available:

 Single passcode- When an Apple TV connects to an AirPlay-supported Apple device, a passcode appears on the TV screen.
 Enter this passcode on the AirPlay-supported Apple device to start streaming.
 The passcode is not required when you make a second connection between the same devices.

-Code: Every time you try to stream content via AirPlay, a password is displayed on the TV screen.
-Enter this password on the AirPlay-supported Apple device to start streaming.
+Code: Every time someone tries to stream content via AirPlay, a password is displayed on the TV screen.
+This password has to be entered on the AirPlay-supported Apple device to start streaming.

-Password: Set up an AirPlay password that is required while a connection is established between an AirPlay-supported Apple device and an Apple TV.
-Create a password for AirPlay in the Relution portal.
+Password: An AirPlay password that is required while a connection, is established between an AirPlay-supported Apple device and an Apple TV has to be set up.
+A password for AirPlay in the Relution portal has then to be created.
 When a connection is made, the device connected to the Apple TV is prompted for a password.
-Enter the password from the policy to start streaming.
+The password from the policy has to be entered to start streaming.
 Unlike

 One time code, no code will be displayed on the TV.